subhacom/moose-notebooks/README.md

 # MOOSE-Notebooks

 These notebooks present hands-on tutorials for topics in modeling in Neuroscience and Systems Biology.
-The contents are
+The contents are divided into three groups, Beginner, Intermediate, and Advanced.

+## How to run these notebooks
+These notebooks use the MOOSE neuro-simulator.
+It is available as a Python module.
+You can either install it on your own computer, or install it on a [Google Colab](https://colab.research.google.com/) environment.

+## Beginner
 1. [Using MOOSE on Colab](MOOSE_on_Colab.ipynb)
 2. [MOOSE overview](Moose_overview.ipynb)
 3. [Resting membrane potential](Resting_membrane_potential.ipynb)